aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 ## Step  2 - Launch the CloudFormation Stack

-Launch the AWS CloudFormation template included in this repository using one of the buttons from the table below.
+Launch the AWS CloudFormation template included in this repository.
 The CloudFormation template creates the following resources within your AWS account: AWS Lambda, IAM role, Amazon DynamoDB Tables.

 To deploy the solution guidance
 1. Download the SAPConfgHltCloudFormation.yml to your local machine.